OrderOfTheBee/ootbee-support-tools/README.md

 ```
 mvn install
 ```
+# Contributing
+We hope to have lots of collaborators on this project.
+As such, we have outlined our contribution policies and proceedures in the [CONTRIBUTING.md](./CONTRIBUTING.md) document.

 # License
 This addon is licensed under the GNU Lesser General Public License (LGPL) similarily to the original work by Antonio Soler.
 See [LICENSE.md](./LICENSE.md) for the full LGPL license.